ibm-cloud-docs/power-iaas/vpn-connections.md

 The next step is to configure your on-premises VPN gateway peer to connect to your IBM Cloud VPN Gateway for Power Virtual Server workspace.
 The configuration depends on the type of VPN gateway.
 See the following topics for details.

 Any configurations that are not listed in this section are not supported by {{site.data.keyword.powerSys_notm}}.
 If you need a different configuration or predictable performance, you must opt for the configuration that is described in [Site-to-site VPN connectivity](/docs/power-iaas?topic=power-iaas-vpn-connectivity) with redundant VPN connections.
-VPNaaS is supported only for light non-production workloads such as development or test.

 - [Connecting to a Juniper vSRX peer](/docs/vpc?topic=vpc-juniper-vsrx-config)
 - [Connecting to a strongSwan peer](/docs/vpc?topic=vpc-strongswan-config)